fluxcd/flux2/install/README.md

 curl -s https://raw.githubusercontent.com/fluxcd/flux2/main/install/flux.sh | sudo bash
 ```

+**Note**: You may export an env `GITHUB_TOKEN` which is a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+to avoid running into Github API rate limiting while executing the install script.
+This is recommended if you execute the install script multiple times within the same rate limting window.

 The install script does the following:
 * attempts to detect your OS
 * downloads and unpacks the release tar file in a temporary directory